 Today people are singing the lines worldwide in the hope of bringing back some enchantment and healing to the world.
 It really doesn't matter whether you believe in ley lines or earth healing, the simple fact is these things are bringing the plight of the earth to peoples attention and prompting many to make their own attempts to help stop and heal the damage being inflicted.

 In Tales From Whiteleaved Oak, Brian Haynes has written about local folklore, gossip and history which he has combined with developments in climate change.

 The trunk and many branches of the tree became hollowed with age, and you could inside its' trunk and stand on the rock upon which it grew.
 The inside of the tree was also lined with trinkets, gemstones and jewels left as gifts for the Oak King.
 At the solstices it was festooned with with flowers and decked with brightly coloured ribbons, feathers, pentagrams and other trinkets and crafts.
 At one time there was even a makeshift ‘visitors book’ left in a sheltered hollow in the trees’ trunk filled with signatures, poems and blessings.
 Nearby was a well used hearth where fires were burnt late into the night kept vigil over by various Druids, Witches and other tree lovers.

 Tragedy and Teaching

 However the spirit of the sacred oak will rise once again!
 Check out the AST tree planting shop where we have many ways for you to plant an oak in memory of this remarkable tree.
-AST is supporting a project being set up by respected earth mysteries author Gary Biltcliffe who aims to resurrect the spirit of the great whiteleaved oak.
+AST funds the planting of Oaks and broadleaved trees in the UK.

-I hope you have enjoyed reading about this sacred tree and I will see you in part 2.
+I hope you have enjoyed reading about this sacred tree and I will see you in part 2 here.